Memorial & Bereavement Quilts

 When I lost my husband Larry, it was his clothing that kept bringing me down.
-His clothes smelled like him, and all the memories would come flooding back.
+His clothes smelled like him.
+Then all the memories would come flooding back.
 I would find myself with my nose buried in his shirts sobbing.

-Eventually your loved one’s clothing will lose that smell, but the cloths still aren’t just cloths.
-They are very powerful reminders of your loved one, this shirt was the one they wore on the day you went to the fair, and this sweater was one you got for them on a family vacation.
+Eventually your loved one’s clothing will lose that smell, but the cloths still aren’t just clothes.
+They are a very powerful reminder of your loved one.
+This shirt was the one they wore on the day you went to the fair, and this sweater was one you got for them on a family vacation.

-But Goodwill or a resale store might just not be something you are able to consider.
+Donating their clothing to a Goodwill or a resale store might just not be something you are able to stomach.
 If you are looking to do something with your deceased loved one’s clothing, consider having a quilt or a pillow made.